bharurn/mimicpy/README.md

 # MiMiCPy
 MiMiCPy is the python API for preparing and executing QM/MM simulations with the MiMiC CPMD/Gromacs interface developed at Forschungszentrum Juelich and EPFL.
-[1] For more details on compiling the MiMiC source code, please visit Ref 2.
+[1] For more details on compiling the MiMiC source code, please refer [2].

 MiMiCPy, among other features, supports a custom selection language and integration with molecular visualization software packages like PyMOL for easy preparation and execution of MiMiC runs.
 A command line interface to prepare CPMD scripts is also being developed.